 (GREEK PHILOSOPHERS before SOCRATES – continued)

 A contemporary of Anaxagoras, Leucippus, is credited with a theory of atoms.
 He founded a school at Abdera, in Thrace.
-His student, Democritus, is said to have systemized his theory.
+His student, Democritus (roughly 460-370), is said to have systemized his theory.
 An apple, Democritus reasoned, can be divided with a knife because it has air in it.
 He labeled as an atom that which had no air, that which is too dense to be cut, that which is the smallest and the most dense of matter.
 Democritus moved beyond Anaxagoras' view of elements: he theorized that atoms collide and combine with each other and that in combining they create visible substance.
 Like Heraclitus, Democritus believed that some things are developing and other things decaying.
 He believed that heavenly bodies sometimes collide with each other and that the Milky Way consists of unresolved stars.

 A Short History of Medicine, by Edwin H. Ackerknecht.

-Copyright © 2009-2011 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.